AR-15 Handstop vs. AR-15 Vertical Grips: Which is Right for You?

 AR-15 handstop

-Whether you choose a vertical foregrip or a minimalist option like this handstop, without some sort of rail paneling, this set up is going to get too hot to handle very quickly.
+Whether you choose a vertical foregrip or a minimalist option like this handstop, without some sort of rail paneling, this setup is going to get too hot to handle very quickly.
 Plan accordingly and purchase rail covers.

 Vertical Foregrip Legal Considerations